antonmry/jexler/side/guide/guide.md

 * `Jexlers jexlers`: The jexlers instance, i.e. the class that abstracts all jexlers in a directory.
 * `List<Event> events`: The list of events to poll for new events.
 * `ServiceGroup services`: The group of services to add services to and to start then.
-It is not mandatory add services here, they can also be managed separately, but often it is convenient that services in this object are automatically stopped if the jexler exits (regularly or due to an exception).
+It is not mandatory to add any services here, they can also be managed separately, but often it is convenient that services added to this service group are automatically stopped if the jexler exits (regularly or due to an exception).
 * `Logger log`: The logback logger for the jexler instance.

+###Meta Info

+The first line of a jexler script may contain a map with string keys and values of any value, the so called *meta info*, e.g.:

+    [ 'autostart' : true, 'autoimport' : true, 'whatever' : 'my words' ]

+These are evaluated before running the jexler script, i.e. none of the variables listed above are available for that map.
+There are two boolean settings that jexler uses by default:

+* `autostart`: If true, the jexler is started when the webapp starts up.
+   Default is false.
+* `autoimport`: If false, the three mentioned packages are not automatically imported.
+Default is true.

 ###Distribution